System-Engineering-Group-9/system-engineering-group-9.github.io/docs/testing.md

 ## Section 4 - User Acceptance Testing

-The tests were conducted at the Helen Allison School (NAS) within the Hub, targeting students primarily aged 14 to 17.
+The tests were conducted at the Helen Allison School (NAS) within the Hub cas well as on students from school outreach visits to UCL, targeting students primarily aged 14 to 17.
 The purpose of the evaluation was to validate the effectiveness of our product for students with diverse needs.
 Specifically, we assessed whether:
 - The game’s mechanics can be easily understood in a single play session
 - Students demonstrate investment in the game and engage actively in answering questions
 - The game is appropriate for a learning environment

-Over the course of 30-minute sessions across three classes, we presented our CO-OP game mode and teacher dashboard using a single device, with gameplay projected for both students and teachers.
+Over the course of 30-minute sessions across three classes, we presented our CO-OP gamemode and teacher dashboard using a single device, with gameplay projected for both students and teachers.
 Participants actively posed questions and engaged in collaborative discussions regarding the project.

-Additionally, some classes, already familiar with games reminiscent of *Classroom Explorers* such as *Mario Party*, recognized similarities without explicit guidance.
+Additionally, some classes, already familiar with games reminiscent of Classroom Explorers such as Mario Party, recognized similarities without explicit guidance.
 Nonetheless, all classes clearly understood the objectives of the game and participated actively in the quiz segments.

 ### Section 4.1 - Test Feedback